 “The sailboat, fully tricked out, cost $85,000.
 Oddly enough, that is exactly what we sold her for at the end of our circumnavigation!”

 And circumnavigation it was.
 After starting in Europe and the Mediterranean, and spending their first onboard winter in Malta, the Robinsons “turned west and never looked back.
 Back through the Greek islands, around Italy, the Spanish Balearics, through the Straights of Gibraltar to the Spanish Canary Islands.
 Then across the Atlantic (19 days) then we spent six months cruising in the Caribbean.

 “From there we went through the Panama Canal, the Perlas Islands and an eight-day sail to the Galapagos Islands.
 Then a 19-day sail across the Pacific to the Marquesas, Tuomotus and Tahiti.
 We waited out the cyclone season in New Zealand.”

 And so it went, for four amazing years.

 “The 2008 crash was a wake-up call for us.
 Leaving our retirement savings in the stock market and hoping for the best was too risky.
-Our retirement savings/equities took a hit like everyone else.
+Our retirement savings in stocks took a hit like everyone else.
 And we were helpless fools in the whole debacle.